ibm-cloud-docs/apps/tutorials/tutorial_mendix_getting_started.md

         value: "true"
   ```

-3. After the Kubernetes changes are applied, redeploy your application by navigating to the **App details** page and clicking `Configure continuous delivery`.
+3. After the Kubernetes changes are applied, redeploy your application by navigating to the **App details** page and clicking `Deploy`.

-4. On the **Select a deployment target** page, select Cloud Foundry or one of your Kubernetes clusters that is running on {{site.data.keyword.cloud_notm}}.
-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a Cloud Foundry deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.

-5. Optional.
-If you don't have a Kubernetes cluster, create one now.

-6. On the **Configure toolchain** page, select your region and resource group, and then click **Create**.

 ## Next steps
 {: #next-steps-mendix}